 Jones, R.S., Mackintosh, A.N., Norton, K.P., Golledge, N.R., Fogwill, C.J., Kubik, P.W., Christl, M. and Greenwood, S.L.
 (2015).
 Rapid Holocene thinning of an East Antarctic outlet glacier driven by marine ice sheet instability.
 Nature Communications, 6(8910). doi:10.1038/ncomms9910.

-The paper provided direct evidence of ‘marine ice sheet instability’ in the geological record.
+The paper provides direct evidence of ‘marine ice sheet instability’ in the geological record.
 Vertical transects of surface-exposure ages record an episode of rapid thinning in the mid-Holocene, which persisted for more than two and a half centuries, resulting in hundreds of metres of ice loss.
 Ice-flow simulations showed that this occurred from accelerated retreat into an over-deepened basin.

 Fogwill, C.J., Turney, C.S.M., Golledge, N.R., Rood, D.H., Hippe, K., Wacker, L., Wieler, R., Rainsley, E.B. and Jones, R.S.
 (2014).
 Drivers of abrupt Holocene shifts in West Antarctic ice stream direction from combined ice sheet modelling and geologic signatures.
 Antarctic Science, 26, 674-686. doi:10.1017/S0954102014000613.